Vegan Thai Green Curry

 - 1 tsp curry powder (more to taste)

 - 1 tbsp green curry paste (more or less to taste)

 - 2 15oz cans chickpeas rinsed & drained

-- 1 6oz box fresh baby kale chopped
+- 1 6oz box baby spinach or baby kale chopped

 - 1 15oz can light coconut milk